Riley Herbst: Xfinity Series

 In May 2018, Herbst was named to the 2018 NASCAR Next class.
 In June 2018, Herbst joined JGR for his NASCAR Xfinity Series debut at Iowa Speedway.
 For the 2019 season, he split JGR's No. 18 with Jeffrey Earnhardt, Kyle Busch, and Denny Hamlin.

 In 2020, Herbst assumed full-time driving duties in the No. 18.
 He qualified for the playoffs but was eliminated following the first round.
-He ended the year with a 12th-place points finish, four top-five finishes, 17 top tens, and a best finish of second at Auto Club Speedway and Kentucky Speedway.
+He ended the year with a twelfth place points finish, four top-five finishes, seventeen top tens, and the best finish of second at Auto Club Speedway and Kentucky Speedway.
 After the season, JGR signed Daniel Hemric to drive the No. 18 full-time starting in 2021, leaving Herbst without a ride.

-On December 10, 2020, Stewart-Haas Racing announced Herbst would drive the No. 98 Ford beginning with the 2021 season.
+On December 10, 2020, Stewart–Haas Racing announced Herbst would drive the No. 98 Ford beginning with the 2021 season.
 After a rough start to the season that saw his involvement in wrecks—none of which were of his doing—in three of the first four races, he rebounded with a fourth-place finish at Phoenix Raceway.
-In 2022, Herbst would have his best season in his Xfinity career; his 8 Top 5 and 20 Top 10 finishes during the season were all career-highs.
+In 2022, Herbst would have his best season in his Xfinity career; his eight top-fives and twenty top-ten finishes during the season were all career-highs.

+Herbst began the 2023 season with a sixth-place finish at Daytona.
+He then scored five more consecutive top-ten finishes.
+Despite missing the playoffs, Herbst scored his first career win at Las Vegas.
+The end to his season was strong, as the win was part of a five-race streak of top-five finishes.

+Remaining at SHR for 2024, Herbst repeated the previous year's result to finish sixth at Daytona.
+Having run in the top positions throughout the following race at Atlanta, he ran out of fuel whilst sitting second with a few laps left, eventually dropping to 15th.
+Herbst scored his first win of the season at Indianapolis after he made a spectacular last lap pass on Aric Almirola.
+Unfortunately, he would be knocked out of the first round of the playoffs.
+At Phoenix, Herbst gave Stewart–Haas Racing its final race win; he finished seventh in the points standings.

+On May 28, 2024, Stewart–Haas Racing announced it would shut down its NASCAR operations at the end of the season.